myrestop/myflow-user-guide/README.md

 You can also pin a keyword to the tab (if keyword support), doing this you don't need always input the keyword to trigger the feature.

-> The keyword can be at the front, or the post (but need a whitespace to separate).
+> The keyword can be at the front, or the post (but need a whitespace to separate), and `*` is a special keyword.

 > If you haven't installed it yet, you can download and install it from [here](https://myrest.top/myflow).